famsf/insights/README.md

 ### Development

+1. Make sure [`_auth.json` is set up correctly](https://github.com/famsf/insights/wiki#gathercontent) for GatherContent integration
-1. Start the server by running the following command:
+2. Start the server by running the following command:

   ```
   npm start
   ```

-2. Visit the site at `http://localhost:3000`
+3. Visit the site at `http://localhost:3000`

-3. Visit the styleguide at `http://localhost:8000/styleguide/section-1.html`
+4. Visit the styleguide at `http://localhost:8000/styleguide/section-1.html`

 ## Collaboration